 COURSE CODE: BHMCT-107 COURSE TITLE: ACCOMODATION OPERATIONS I (THEORY) COURSE OBJECTIVES: The course familiarizes students with the organization of housekeeping, its systems and functions.
 A blend of theory and practical will be used to develop sensitivity and high work ethics towards guest care and cleanliness.
-EVALUATION: The performance of the students will be evaluated on the basis of class participation, house tests, regularity and assignments carrying 40 percent of the total marks and rest through semester end examination of 3 hours duration INSTRUCTIONS The paper will be divided in three parts FOR PAPER SETTING: Part A: There will be ten short answer questions covering whole syllabus of course.
+EVALUATION: The performance of the students will be evaluated on the basis of class participation, house tests, regularity and assignments carrying 40 percent of the total marks and rest through semester end examination of 3 hours duration INSTRUCTIONS FOR PAPER The paper will be divided in three parts SETTING: Part A: There will be ten short answer questions covering whole syllabus of course.
 This part will be of 20 marks.
 Part B: There will be Five questions covering whole syllabus of course and student has to attempt four questions.
 Each question carries Five marks each.
-Part C. There will be Three questions covering whole syllabus of course and student has to attempt Two questions.
+Part C: There will be Three questions covering whole syllabus of course and student has to attempt Two questions.
 Each question carries 10 marks each.
-UNIT-1 THE ROLE OF HOUSEKEEPING IN HOSPITALITY OPERATION: Role of Housekeeping in Guest Satisfaction and Repeat Business, Personality Traits of housekeeping Management Personnel, Layout of the Housekeeping Department overview of sub section of housekeeping department.
-Polo of housekeeping in other institutes. (from 2 nd unit to 1 st) UNIT-2 ORGANIZATION CHART OF THE HOUSEVERS ORGANIZATION CHART OF THE HOUSEKEEPING DEPARTMENT: Hierarchy in small, medium, large and chain hotels, (from 1 st to 2 nd) Identifying Housekeeping Responsibilities, Duties and Responsibilities of Housekeeping staff, Different types of room in a hotel along with their status, standard supplies & amenities of a guest room.(New) UNIT-3 CLEANING ORGANISATION: Principles of cleaning, hygiene and safety factors in cleaning, Methods of organizing cleaning, Frequency of cleaning daily, periodic, special, Design features that simplify cleaning, Use and care of Equipment CLEANING OF GUEST ROOM :- type of soil, nature of soil, standard of siconing of public area HOUSEKEEPING INVENTORIES: equipments, agents, supplies, linen, uniform (new) JNIT-4 PEST CONTROL: Areas of infestation, Preventive measures and Control measure (Sem.
+UNIT-1 THE ROLE OF HOUSEKEEPING IN HOSPITALITY OPERATION: Role of Housekeeping in Guest Satisfaction and Repeat Business, Personality Traits of housekeeping Management Personnel, Layout of the Housekeeping Department overview of sub section of housekeeping department, Role of housekeeping in other institutes. (from 2 nd unit to 1 st) UNIT-2 ORGANIZATION CHART OF THE HOUSEKEEPING DEPARTMENT: Hierarchy in small, medium, large and chain hotels, (from 1 st to 2 nd) Identifying Housekeeping Responsibilities, Duties and Responsibilities of Housekeeping staff, Different types of room in a hotel along with their status, standard supplies & amenities of a guest room.(New) UNIT-3 CLEANING ORGANISATION: Principles of cleaning, hygiene and safety factors in cleaning, Methods of organizing cleaning, Frequency of cleaning daily, periodic, special, Design features that simplify cleaning, Use and care of Equipment CLEANING OF GUEST ROOM: type of soil, nature of soil, standard of cleaning, Cleaning of public area, HOUSEKEEPING INVENTORIES: equipments, agents, supplies, linen, uniform (new) UNIT-4 PEST CONTROL: Areas of infestation, Preventive measures and Control measure (Sem.
 2 to Sem.
-1) WASTE DISPOSAL AND POLLUTION CONTROL SALE INTER DEPARTMENTAL RELATIONSHIP: With Front Office, With Maintenance With Security, With Stores, With Accounts, With Departmentation With Security, With Stores, With Accounts, With Personnel, Use of Computer in House Keeping department REFERENCES: NEI ENERGED.
-Hotel Hostel and Hospital Housekeeping -by Joan C Branson & Margaret Lennox, ELBS with Hodder & Stoughten Ltd. Hotel House Keeping Hotel House Keeping A Training Manual by Sudhir Andrews, Tata McGraw McGraw Building Sudnir Andrews, Tata
+1) WASTE DISPOSAL AND POLLUTION CONTROL: Solid and liquid waste, sullage and sewage, disposal of solid waste, Sewage treatment, Pollution related to hotel industry, Water pollution, sewage pollution, Air pollution, noise pollution, thermal pollution, Legal Requirements INTER DEPARTMENTAL RELATIONSHIP: With Front Office, With Maintenance, With Security, With Stores, With Accounts, With Personnel, Use of Computers in House Keeping department REFERENCES: Hotel Hostel and Hospital Housekeeping -by Joan C Branson & Margaret Lennox, ELBS with Hodder & Stoughten Ltd. Hotel House Keeping A Training Manual by Sudhir Andrews, Tata McGraw

-Hill publishing company limited New Delhi.
-Hotel Housekeeping Operations & Management by Raghubalan, Oxford University Press.
-Management of Hotel & Motel Security (Occupational Safety and Health) • by H. Burstein, CRC Punlisher.
-Professional Management of Housekeeping Operations (II Edn.) by Robert J. Martin & Thomas J.A.
-Jones, Wiley Publications The Professional Housekeeper by Tucker Schneider, Wiley Publications Professional management of Housekeeping by Manoj Madhukar, Rajat Publications
+- Hill publishing company limited New Delhi. - Hotel Housekeeping Operations & Management by Raghubalan, Oxford - University Press. - Management of Hotel & Motel Security (Occupational Safety and Health) - by H. Burstein, CRC Punlisher. - Professional Management of Housekeeping Operations (II Edn.) by Robert - J. Martin & Thomas J.A.
+Jones, Wiley Publications - The Professional Housekeeper by Tucker Schneider, Wiley Publications - Professional management of Housekeeping by Manoj Madhukar, Rajat - Publications